Norman Palmer CBE QC

 - the structuring of art loans, joint acquisitions, revolving title to art and other agreements for the sharing of cultural objects,

 - co-operative transacting between different cultures and markets, and

-- the mediation of art-related disputes.
+- the mediation and other out-of-court resolution of art-related disputes.

 - pursuing and defending claims in conversion and other title-related disputes,

 - advising on transactions by way of bailment, carriage, chattel security and finance leasing, and the sale and supply of goods and services,

 - general commercial and contract law, including investment and banking transactions,

 - arbitration, mediation, expert determination and other forms of alternative dispute resolution in civil and commercial causes or matters.